Villa Balthazar, Buzios, Brazil

 The rustic tucked-away Villa Balthazar was our first stop in Buzios, a resort coastal town, just a three-hour drive from the hustle and bustle of Rio.

 We stayed in Buzios for a week and spent two incredible nights at this magical Villa.
+There is something special about staying in a villa.
+No wonder the rentals at Villaway are so in-demand.
 The idyllic retreat, hidden on a quiet cobblestoned street, is just 500 meters from Praia do Canto beach and a five minute walk from central Buzios.

 The Story Behind the Villa